How to Treat Eczema from the Inside Out

 Let’s talk about how you can do that.
 Here are the most helpful tips I give my patients who are struggling with chronic eczema.

-If you are already eating a whole-foods diet based on organic fruits and vegetables and pasture-raised meats, but are still experiencing eczema, you may have underlying food sensitivities.
-In fact, in children with eczema, this is the most common underlying cause that I see.
+If you already eat a whole-foods based diet with organic fruits and vegetables and pasture-raised meats, you may have underlying food sensitivities triggering eczema.
+In fact, in children with eczema this is the most common underlying cause.

-Try eliminating inflammatory foods such as gluten, corn, soy, and dairy.
-Focus on adding foods high in antioxidants (found mostly in fruits and vegetables) and anti-inflammatory compounds (found in fatty fish, nuts, avocados, and turmeric, to name a few).
-Some cases I have seen are so extreme they even need to remove meats that have been fed a corn and soy diet.
+Some cases of histamine intolerance are so extreme, they need to remove meats that were fed a corn and soy diet.
 To avoid this, look for grass-fed, wild and pasture-raised meats and poultry.
-Several studies have shown that diets high in fruits, vegetables, and fatty fish are associated with a lower risk for developing eczema, whereas diets high in processed foods increase the risk.
-You can find tons of free, anti-inflammatory and Elimination Diet-compliant recipes in the recipes section of my website.
+Studies show that diets high in fruits, vegetables, and fatty fish are associated with a lower risk for developing eczema,2 whereas diets full of processed foods increase the risk of eczema flares.

-As you’ve seen by now, what’s going on in your gut has a huge effect on your immune system.
-In fact 80% of your immune system is housed in your gut.
-That’s why one of the major causes of autoimmune diseases, including eczema, is a poorly functioning intestinal tract.
+As you can see, your gut has a huge effect on your immune system.
+In fact, 80% of your immune system is housed in your gut.
+That’s why one of the major causes of autoimmune diseases such as eczema is a poorly functioning intestinal tract.